-- Complete the 5 Points Intersection 2017 Bond project. - Concentrated mixed-use commercial nodes should be supported between Fredericksburg Road and Cypress Street, and between Warren Street and Euclid Avenue. - Implement higher quality transit service stopping at the 5 Points Intersection if recommended by VIA, and associated transit-supportive zoning. - Continue maintaining and adaptively reusing existing buildings that contribute to the essential character of Flores Street. - Improve the publicly-owned green spaces around San Pedro Springs Creek so that they can be comfortably used by more neighborhood residents and visitors. - Improve the I-35 gateway with art or artistic lighting, and make comfortable pedestrian connections to the San Pedro Springs Creek Culture Park and San Pedro Springs Park. - Isolated drainage problems between Marshall Street and Euclid Avenue should be corrected to prevent standing water and mud accumulation in bike lanes and where more pedestrian activity is anticipated in the future.

-Repair and construct sidewalks on street segments intersecting Flores Street, for example on Marshall Street west of Flores.
+- Complete the 5 Points Intersection 2017 Bond project. - Concentrated mixed-use commercial nodes should be supported between Fredericksburg Road and Cypress Street, and between Warren Street and Euclid Avenue. - Implement higher quality transit service stopping at the 5 Points Intersection if recommended by VIA, and associated transit-supportive zoning. - Continue maintaining and adaptively reusing existing buildings that contribute to the essential character of Flores Street. - Improve the publicly-owned green spaces around San Pedro Springs Creek so that they can be comfortably used by more neighborhood residents and visitors. - Improve the I-35 gateway with art or artistic lighting, and make comfortable pedestrian connections to the San Pedro Springs Creek Culture Park and San Pedro Springs Park. - Isolated drainage problems between Marshall Street and Euclid Avenue should be corrected to prevent standing water and mud accumulation in bike lanes and where more pedestrian activity is anticipated in the future. - Repair and construct sidewalks on street segments intersecting Flores Street, for example on Marshall Street west of Flores. - Support local businesses that serve as community gathering places, or that contribute to maintaining Mexican American culture, such as restaurants and the grocery store.